- Class: Aves

 - Species: cunicularia

 Named for the Greek goddess of knowledge and wisdom, Athena, whose trusty companion was an owl, the burrowing owl shows off its smarts by using some brilliant tactics to provide for and protect its offspring.
 Instead of wasting precious energy and time digging their own burrows for nests, the burrowing owls will often use existing burrows from squirrels, rodents, or even reptiles.
-However, if they cannot find a suitable available burrow, they will improvise and use synthetic structures like PVC or drainage piping.

 Pretty bird.
 The burrowing owl has striking eyebrows, big bright eyes, and long legs.
 They are about the size of a robin but with a bit more bulk, with a large round head and short tail.
 Their coloring ranges from dark to sandy brown, with light brown to white spots, and they have a lighter belly.
 Unlike other owls, the male and female are roughly the same size.

 Take cover.
 Horned owls, hawks, foxes, badgers, and even domestic pests hunt the burrowing owl.
-The owls will often run into their burrows when they threatened—and to scare off predators, they will often make a hissing or rattling noise.
+The owls will often run into their burrows when they feel threatened—and to scare off predators, they will often make a hissing or rattling noise.
 This sound is very similar to the noises made by rattlesnakes, whose burrows the owls will often use.

 HABITAT AND DIET